 The contrast between this notice and the previous one shows the change created by the introduction of a bold face type used here in the title and signature.
-Thomas Helliwell was a Yorkshireman who established a brewery and distillery at Todmorden in 1821; his brother-in-law, John Eastwood also had mills in the area, and in 1827 established there the second paper mill in Ontario.
+Thomas Helliwell was a Yorkshireman who established a brewery and distillery at Todmorden in 1821: his brother-in-law, John Eastwood also had mills in the area, and in 1827 established there the second paper mill in Ontario.

-TERMS At Mra. & the Miss RADCLIFFE'S School, At a a a a.
+TERMS At Mrs. & the Mrss RADCLIFFE'S School, Alagara.

-BOARDING with ordinary Tuition, including English Grammar, Geography with the use of Globes, History; Composition, Plain and Ornamental Needlework, &c. &c. &c. &c.
+BOARDING with ordinary Tuition, including English Grammar, Geography with the use of Globes, History; Composition, Plain and Ornamental Needlework, &c. &c. &c. £6 0 0 Pan QUANTER and Ciphering,) ... ...
+1 100 " Music, ... ... ...
+1 100 "

-Writing & Ciphering, " 100 "Day Scholars, (including Writing
+Writing & Ciphering, ... ... " 100 " Day Scholars, (including Writing